-Departmental - The MAM degree has two emphasis tracks: Mathematics and Mathematics Education.
-In order to be deemed adequately prepared for the mathematics track, an undergraduate degree in mathematics is required.
-The mathematics education track highly recommends that a candidate possesses an undergraduate degree in mathematics but the candidate may still qualify if the candidate has at least 12 hours of appropriate upper level undergraduate mathematics credit.
+- 1. In order to be deemed adequately prepared for the mathematics track, an undergraduate degree in mathematics is required. - 2.
+The mathematics education track highly recommends that a candidate possesses an undergraduate degree in mathematics but the candidate may still qualify if the candidate has at least 12 hours of appropriate upper level undergraduate mathematics credit. - 3.
 Candidates designated as not being adequately prepared may be admitted conditionally with an approved leveling plan documenting additional coursework required to enable the candidate to be adequately prepared to pursue the MAM degree.
 Students admitted conditionally must complete the assigned leveling requirements before officially being admitted to the MAM degree program.

-- Bachelor's Degree from an accredited college or university - GPA of 3.0 or better in the last 60 credit hours - GRE Scores - At least one of the following courses or their equivalent with a B or better (Math 3315 Algebraic Structures or Math 3360 Intermediate Analysis) - Entrance Scores (ES) = 1600 minimum Entrance Score (ES) = (GPA x 267) + (GRE Quantitative Score x 5.23) (GPA equates to 50% of the decision, GRE Quantitative Reasoning equates to 50% of the decision)
+- GPA of 3.0 or better in the last 60 credit hours - GRE Scores - At least one of the following courses or their equivalent with a B or better (Math 3315 Algebraic Structures or Math 3360 Intermediate Analysis) - Entrance Scores (ES) = 1600 minimum Entrance Score (ES) = (GPA x 267) + (GRE Quantitative Score x 5.23) (GPA equates to 50% of the decision, GRE Quantitative Reasoning equates to 50% of the decision)